Table of contents

 Leases are really confusing.
 I think our lease might be 15 pages.
 A lot of it is standard, but some parts of it are unique to the building and your circumstances.

-I know that for our lease, we are able to sublet, but we need the subletter to be approved by the building management.
+One question that we had was about subletting.
+As I mentioned above, it was something that we were interested in doing at some point.
+I know that for our lease, we were able to sublet, but we need the subletter to be approved by the building management.

 We also need renter’s insurance.
 It’s a requirement based on the lease terms.
 (This is a good thing, as renter’s insurance is always a smart idea, especially in NYC.)